canmom/canmom.github.io/fiction/undefinedbehaviour.md

 So, when I got a knock on my door, 1am the night before my plane?
 Well, frankly, I thought this is it, they're finally gonna put me in a camp.

 You know where this is going, don't you?

-It was Violet.
-She looked different, the wheelchair especially, different hair, but even my faceblind ass could tell it was her.
+Violet looked different, the wheelchair especially, different hair.
+But even my faceblind ass could tell it was her.

 ---